 Joan M. Hoffman, 82, passed away peacefully at home on Tuesday February 4th, surrounded by her loving family.
 Joan was the matriarch of her family.
 She resided on First Street with her husband of 63 years Sherman Hoffman.

-To send flowers in memory of Joan M. Hoffman, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Joan M. Hoffman, please visit our Heartfelt Sympathies Store.

 Joan leaves behind many broken hearts who will miss her tremendously, including the love of her life Sherman, whom she married on September 9, 1956.
 The love they shared was unconditional and they were inseparable for the 63 years they were married.
 The meaning of true love.
 Joan was born on July 6, 1937, in Petersburg, NY, daughter of the late Raymond and Mary (Stasik) Babcock.